brunoterkaly/virtual-machine-scale-sets/README.md

 - **azure group create**
     - Is the fundamental command that builds out your infrastructure
 - **vmss-rg**
     - Is the name of your resource group, which is a conceptual container for all the infrastructure you deploy (VMs, Storage, Networking).
-If you delete a resource group, you delete all the resources inside of it.
+If you delete a resource group, you delete all the resources inside of it
 - **WestUS**
     - Is a data center where your deployment will take place
 - **vmss-deploy**